S’mores Granola Bar

-If you’re looking for the perfect portable camping snack this summer, look no further than these Vegan S’mores Granola Bars, made with dark chocolate, accidentally vegan graham crackers, and on-purpose vegan marshmallows.
+If you’re looking for the perfect portable camping snack this summer, look no further than these S’mores Granola Bars!

 We had been out exploring northern Arizona when a late spring storm rolled through – and decided to stick around for a week.
 So rather than sit in a muddy puddle in the desert, we hightailed it over to Durango, CO to see Michael’s little sister.
 It was raining there too, but at least we were inside of a house.
 And like always, the moment we had access to a full kitchen with an oven, we immediately started baking.

-We were looking through our camp kitchen pantry and kicking around ideas for granola bars when we discovered we were still holding on to a package of Dandies Marshmallows we picked up at Expo West.
+We were looking through our camp kitchen pantry and kicking around ideas for granola bars when we discovered we were still holding on to a package of vegan-friendly Dandies Marshmallows.
 They were the mini sized marshmallows, which are great for putting in hot chocolate, but could also be used for baking.
 From there, it was obvious.
 And our minds gravitated towards something we couldn’t believe we hadn’t thought of already: S’mores Granola Bars!

 Since we were starting with a vegan marshmallow, we figured we could make an effort to keep the recipe vegan the whole way through.
 Finding vegan dark chocolate wasn’t a problem at all, however, the graham crackers presented an interesting challenge.
 Nearly all graham crackers are made with honey.
 But a little research revealed that (while we are sure the homemade variety would be far healthier) Nabisco Original Graham crackers are actually entirely vegan.
 Just like how Oreo cookies are also inexplicably vegan, we suspect this wasn’t done intentionally but was rather a happy accident.
 Either way, we’ll take it.